Pafias/Uno/README.md

 #
 Before starting a game make sure you setup the environment properly:

 You will need seats for the players.
-You can save their location by standing on the seat and using /uno setseat <playernumber> where playernumber is, well, the player number, so like 1, 2, 3, 4
+You can save their location by standing on the seat and using **/uno setseat <playernumber>** where playernumber is, well, the player number, so like 1, 2, 3, 4

 You will also need to place an itemframe somewhere in front of each seat.
 That is where the discard pile card will appear.
-Use /uno setiframe <playernumber> while looking at the itemframe to save it's location.
+Use **/uno setiframe <playernumber>** while looking at the itemframe to save it's location, where playernumber works the same as above.

 To draw a card just place a button somewhere reachable to all players.